KazyKazy/Goto-Tyrellsys/README.md

 ## Available command

-* 'Goto Tyrellsys: Browse It' from Command Palette, Context menu, or Tools >Goto Tyrellsys!.
+* `Goto Tyrellsys: Browse It` from Command Palette, Context menu, or Tools >Goto Tyrellsys!.
-* 'Goto Tyrellsys: Browse from Input' from Command Palette or Tools >Goto Tyrellsys!.
+* `Goto Tyrellsys: Browse from Input` from Command Palette or Tools >Goto Tyrellsys!.